sympy/sympy/doc/src/guides/solving/solve-numerically.md

 only a mathematically-exact symbolic solution.
 So if you want a numeric solution, use {func}`~.nsolve`.

+SymPy is designed for symbolic mathematics.
+If you do not need to do symbolic operations, then for numerical operations you can use another free and open-source package such as NumPy or SciPy which will be faster, work with arrays, and have more algorithms implemented.
+The main reasons to use SymPy (or its dependency mpmath) for numerical calculations are:
+- to do a simple numerical calculation within the context of a symbolic calculation using SymPy
+- if you need the arbitrary precision capabilities to get more digits of precision than you would get from float64.

 Alternatives to consider:
 - [NumPy](https://numpy.org/doc/stable/reference/generated/numpy.linalg.solve.html?highlight=solve#numpy.linalg.solve)
 and